How to pay independent contractors

 Managing this internally can be extremely time-consuming and error-prone, especially if youโ€™re simultaneously hiring across multiple countries.

-Contractor management platforms like Payoneer WFM streamline the entire process, removing the hassle and guesswork associated with paying independent contractors while ensuring that your company is legally compliant.
+Contractor management platforms like Payoneer Workforce Management streamline the entire process, reducing the hassle and guesswork associated with paying independent contractors while staying compliant.

 Ready to simplify how you pay independent contractors?